Gift-exchange game: Work Field usage

 The gift exchange model is used to explain workers' effort and wages provided by firms in the real world, especially involuntary unemployment.
 George A. Akerlof described labor contracts as "partial gift exchange".
 Unlike what is depicted in the simple model above, in real life, employees may exceed the minimum work required and firms may pay more than the market-clearing wage.
 According to Akerlof's model, this is because the worker’s effort not only depends on the effort itself, wage rate if employed, and the unemployed benefit if unemployed, but also the norm for effort.
 Thus, to affect these norms, firms may pay more.

+Akerlof's model has become the topic of several experiments aimed at understanding employee motivation and behaviour, as well as the effect of fairness from employers.
+The results of these experiments have been mixed and are highly dependent on the experimental setting.
+Several studies have been conducted in a laboratory setting, such as Fehr, Kirchsteiger, and Riedl (1993), which have presented strong evidence of the relationship between increased fixed wages and its influence in eliciting positive reciprocity from employees in the form of increased effort.
+However, these results have not been reflected in field studies, which have largely found no or little evidence of the relationship.
+Kube, Marechal, and Puppe (2012) found that in the field setting, there was no significant increase in effort after increased fixed wages.
+However, they did find that gifts of equivalent value that took alternative forms than fixed wages significantly increased effort.